 Can't relate to an elderly mother?
 How angry would be feel if you personally ordered flowers for your wife on Valentine's Day and nothing showed until 2-3 days later?
 How would she feel?
 This is what happens when your company cannot deliver what it promises.

 I know as a company reaching a billion dollars in revenues, you probably don't care about this situation, but rather revenues, profitability and shareholder satisfaction.
 But I do, so please read on.
 In order to assure our mother would receive her flowers ON her birthday, I ordered them the morning of 4/14/2011, for a delivery on 4/15/2011, as you will see from my confirmation and the (useless and erroneous) "tracking" page your company sends out.

 The tracking page states the order status as "Delivery on Truck", which was a blatant lie.
-I called this morning, 4/16/2011 at 9:00am and asked if the representative could contact the florist, as your policy prohibits your customer from actually speaking to them.
+I called this morning, 4/16/2011 at 9:00 am and asked if the representative could contact the florist, as your policy prohibits your customer from actually speaking to them.
 I was placed on hold for roughly ten minutes, and when the representative came back on, I was told the flowers would be delivered by noon today, a day AFTER her birthday and the order delivery date.
 AGAIN, THEY WERE NOT!

 I emailed your customer service dept and explained this situation, and basically, the only response was that they could not give out the florist's info for me to personally contact.
 They NEVER EVEN ADDRESSED THE ISSUE OF NON-DELIVERY!
 Is that what your company considers "customer service"?
 (I've included this ridiculous correspondence as well.)